 78% of employees feel their companies should do more to protect the mental health of their workforce (Oracle)

-75% of Gen-Zers an 50% of Millennials have left jobs for mental health reasons (Harvard Business Review)
+81% of Gen-Zers and 68% of Millennials have left jobs for mental health reasons (Harvard Business Review)

-A self-proclaimed citizen of the world, Mollie grew up between Africa, France, the United States and has made Asia her home for the past fifteen years.
-She spent 9 years in Hong Kong and 6 years in Singapore where she currently resides today.
+A self-proclaimed citizen of the world, Mollie grew up between Africa, France, the United States and has made Asia her home for the past 17 years.
+She spent 9 years in Hong Kong and 8 years in Singapore where she currently resides with her family today.

 The emotional health of our employees is the very foundation of organisational success!
 Let's action upon it and talk!

 Talking about emotional inclusion can feel tricky at best for some and terrifying at worst, for others.
 And it becomes a vicious cycle — the less people talk about it at work, the more the stigma grows.
 To break this cycle, Mollie chooses to address the issue proactively, strategically, and thoughtfully with organisations, big and small to make emotional inclusion in the workforce, the new norm.

 “Mollie puts the spotlight on emotional inclusion as a crucial aspect of making work more human and more effective.”